doyouknowthis/terraform-aws-cert-study-material/terraform/day-5/_03_workspaces.md

 Two variants

 - CLI workspaces: manage state files either locally or remotely
-- Terraform Cloud workspaces: completely different thing, it's more like projects or folder
+- Terraform Cloud workspaces: **completely different thing**, it's more like projects or folder

 > workspaces are similar to git branches \
 > it's technically the same as renaming your state file